Some LGBTQI terms and expressions explained.

 Abbreviation of Bondage & Discipline (BD), Dominance & Submission (DS), and Sadism & Masochism (SM).
 BDSM is a way of practicing one’s sexuality, identity and/or preferences, where a mutual erotic exchange of power is involved, often expressed as dominance and submission.
 Sometimes engaging in consensual pain is part of the sexual interaction.
 For some people, BDSM is a sexual orientation, though it is not defined as such in Swedish law.

-A person who has a romantic and/or sexual attraction to another person regardless of their sex or gender identity.
+A person who has a romantic and/or sexual attraction to another person regardless of their sex or gender, or to more than one gender.

 A person who identifies with the sex they were assigned at birth.
 Cis is latin for “on the same side”.